 Our Initiative

-Building Bright Futures is a pilot initiative designed to support and scale pre-apprenticeships and apprenticeships in early childhood education throughout North Carolina.
+Building Bright Futures is an initiative designed to support and scale pre-apprenticeships and apprenticeships in early childhood education throughout North Carolina.
 BBF offers technical assistance, financial support, and resources to pre-apprentices and apprentices, child care centers, school districts, community colleges, and other partners that are part of a registered apprenticeship program through ApprenticeshipNC.

-The Building Bright Futures program runs from January 3, 2023 to December 31, 2024.
+The Building Bright Futures pilot program runs from January 3, 2023 to December 31, 2024.

-Program DirectorMorgan Ford is the Program Director for BBF, managing the development, recruiting, marketing, and implementation of the initiative in NC.
+Morgan Ford is the Program Director for BBF, managing the development, recruiting, marketing, and implementation of the initiative in NC.
 Since graduating from the University of Virginia with a BA in English, she has had over 25 years of experience working with and managing community outreach and communications projects for public schools, nonprofits, and local, state, and federal government.
 As a parent, sometimes substitute teacher, and a long-time volunteer in preschools and the public schools, Morgan has a passion for supporting students and educators.
 When she’s not working, you can find her organizing anything she can get her hands on, eating chocolate, and spending time with her (not so little anymore) kids.

-Program ManagerMegan serves as Program Manager for BBF, supporting the marketing efforts and daily operations of piloting the initiative across the state.
+Megan serves as Program Manager for BBF, supporting the marketing efforts and daily operations of piloting the initiative across the state.
 Megan began her career in public relations and marketing and later received a Master’s in Teaching (K-6) from NC State University.
 She taught in the Wake County Public School System before becoming a stay-at-home mom to her two daughters.
 More recently, Megan was an assistant teacher at a preschool, getting 4- and 5-year-olds ready for kindergarten!
-In her spare time, Megan enjoys quality time with her family and friends, playing tennis, reading the latest in popular fiction, and is most happy whenever she is near the water.
+In her spare time, Megan enjoys time with family and friends, playing tennis, reading the latest in popular fiction, and is most happy whenever she is near the water.

-Data ManagerLindley Hille serves as the Data Manager for Building Bright Futures, where she plays a role in supporting the day-to-day financial and data operations.
+Lindley Hille serves as the Data Manager for Building Bright Futures, where she plays a role in supporting the day-to-day financial and data operations.
 Lindley grew up in NC and graduated from UNC-Chapel Hill.
 She lived for a short time in New York City where she worked for the Calhoun School in Development.
 After moving back to NC, Lindley attended pharmacy school and worked in retail, independent, and hospital pharmacies.
 She continued to volunteer in her children’s classrooms as well as tutor one-on-one before school to help bring students up to grade level in math.
 Lindley loves spending time at the beach, reading a good book, playing in the pool with family, cooking something yummy in the kitchen, and walking with friends.

-Data ManagerChristina Hutchinson serves as a Data Manager, assisting in the day-to-day financial and data operations.
+Christina Hutchinson serves as a Data Manager, assisting in the day-to-day financial and data operations.
 She has a strong background in marketing and organization and loves all things technical.
 Christina is passionate about North Carolina history and serves locally on the board of a historic home.
 When she is not busy volunteering, you will find Christina at home or on the road, enjoying photography, antiquing, or hanging out with her husband, son, and two cats.

 Marsha Basloe

-ConsultantWith a passion for early childhood education, public education, and building services for vulnerable populations, Marsha supports non-profit and for-profit organizations, counties, and states in addressing their current and future needs.
+With a passion for early childhood education, public education, and building services for vulnerable populations, Marsha supports non-profit and for-profit organizations, counties, and states in addressing their current and future needs.
 Marsha recently retired as President of Child Care Services Association (CCSA) and previously served as Senior Advisor at the DHHS Administration for Children (ACF), Office of Early Childhood Development, where she coordinated early childhood workforce efforts and homelessness issues.
 She was involved with early childhood workforce initiatives in the Race to the Top Early Learning Challenge (RTT-ELC) grant in collaboration with the U.S. Department of Education, served as Executive Director of the Early Care & Learning Council in New York, and was Executive Director of Durham’s Partnership for Children, a Smart Start initiative.

 Our Support